bavelsoft/schmoperties/README.md

 ## HOWTO

-The general approach is that many different units of code can all refer to a single @Named piece of configuration, but that only a single unit of code should ever refer directly to a single OverridableValueValue.
+The general approach is that many different units of code can all refer to a single @Named piece of configuration, but that only a single unit of code should ever refer directly to a single OverridableValue field.

 Sharing of an OverridableValue, if desired, should be done using java code, and not using the configuration framework.